NakulLimbani/Generative_AI_Projects/README.md

 - Implementation of Abstractive (T5, BART, Pegasus) and Extractive (TextRank) summarization.
 - Flask-based web application for interactive summarization.
 - Evaluation using ROUGE & BLEU scores for performance analysis.

 ---

+### Tutorial 9: **Generative Model for Marketing Emails Using LSTM**

+**Objective:** Develop a Generative Model using LSTM to generate personalized marketing emails from the Enron Email Dataset.
+The aim is to create realistic email content for marketing purposes.

+**Key Features:**
+- LSTM-based Text Generation: Utilize Bidirectional LSTM layers for generating coherent emails.
+- Preprocessing: Clean and tokenize the Enron dataset for training.
+- Temperature Sampling: Control creativity in generated text with temperature values.
+- Evaluation: Measure model performance using Test Loss and Perplexity metrics.

+---